 Bethlehem: The Birthplace of Prophecy

 When we ask where was Jesus from, our thoughts often first turn to Bethlehem.
 This small town in Judea, a southern region of ancient Israel, holds the distinction of being Jesus’s birthplace.
-The Gospel of Luke tells us that his parents, Mary and Joseph, traveled there from Nazareth because of a Roman census requiring everyone to return to their ancestral town to be registered.
+The Gospel of Luke recounts that his parents, Mary and Joseph, traveled there from Nazareth due to a Roman census requiring everyone to return to their ancestral town for registration.
 For Joseph, this was Bethlehem, the city of David, fulfilling ancient prophecies that the Messiah would be born there.
 Thus, it was in Bethlehem that Jesus was born, laid in a manger, and first worshipped by shepherds and wise men.
 This event firmly establishes Bethlehem as the initial answer to where was Jesus from, linking him directly to the lineage of King David.

 Nazareth: The Hometown of Upbringing